kailash-manasarovar/statement/docs/timeline/2026/june.md

 - Then the fatigue kicked in.. could I have been poisoned again?
 - I gave up on my hopes for Kailash kora pretty quickly, but then it turned out the weather was so bad they closed the kora for everyone.
 - I don't feel I missed anything but might return in my 60s God willing.
-- The chest infection started to remind me of being smothered with pillows at my home on 13th March 2024 and I realize that my legs must have been free while that was happening ing and I tried to free myself from being suffocated by them... for sure Maria hontanilla was there...
-Bruno younger brother probably Gloria... another man or two to apply the weight to my face so I couldn't breathe ... all these memories came with the chest infection at Kailash.
+- In any event, the chest infection started to remind me of being smothered with pillows at my home on 13th March 2024 and I realize that my legs must have been free while that was happening and I tried to free myself from being suffocated under the weight pushing down... for sure Maria hontanilla was there...
+Bruno's younger brother, probably Gloria... another man or two to apply the weight to my face so I couldn't breathe ... all these memories came with the chest infection at Kailash.

 ![Kailash](../../content/images/kailash.jpg)